I’m an Assistant Professor at the Institute of Mathematical

 We show that the interaction between helicoids during a gluing construction is the same as the interaction between point vortices in 2D fluids.
 As a consequence, we obtained many new examples of minimal surfaces and some new examples of vortex crystals.
 Photo on the left is by Toshio Kobayashi 小林敏雄 in the photo album 流れ―写真集.
 It corresponds to the rPD minimal surface.

-1. Existence of the rhombohedral and tetragonal deformation families of the gyroid arXiv PDF
+the rhombohedral and tetragonal deformation families of the

 in Indiana Univ.
 Math.
 J.